Preventing Exploitation Toolkit

-The Safer Devon Partnership has developed an online toolkit to tackle the threat of exploitation.
+The Safer Devon Partnership has developed an online preventing exploitation toolkit to tackle the threat of exploitation.
 This toolkit will help frontline colleagues learn about, identify and report exploitation happening in Devon and the surrounding area.

 The toolkit’s audience consists of anyone who, through their paid or voluntary work, may encounter individuals who are vulnerable to exploitation.
 This includes individuals working for statutory, commissioned and third-sector organisations.

 Exploitation is a major local and national issue, and within Devon increasing numbers of vulnerable children and adults are being identified as victims of exploitation.
 As illustration:

 - the number of suspected modern slavery victims identified in the South West tripled from 60 in 2015 to 190 in 2017